Skip to content

 Choosing Between notify_all and notify_one

-In the bounded queue example above, we used notify_one—waking up only one waiting thread each time.
-But in certain scenarios, we need notify_all to wake up all waiting threads.
-Which one to choose depends on "the nature of the condition change."
+In the bounded queue example above, we used notify_one()—which wakes only one waiting thread at a time.
+However, in certain scenarios, we need notify_all() to wake all waiting threads.
+The choice depends on the "nature of the condition change."

-notify_one is suitable for scenarios where "each notification only lets one thread continue."
-The producer-consumer queue is a typical example—each push only needs to wake one consumer to take an item; waking multiple consumers is pointless (there's only one item to take, and the others would fail the check and go back to sleep).
-The advantage of notify_one is reducing unnecessary wakeups: only waking one thread while the others continue to sleep, saving the overhead of context switches.
+notify_one() is suitable for scenarios where "each notification allows only one thread to proceed."
+The producer-consumer queue is a typical example—each push only needs to wake one consumer to fetch the item.
+Waking multiple consumers is meaningless (since only one element is available, the others would find nothing and go back to sleep).
+The advantage of notify_one() is reducing unnecessary wakeups: it only wakes one thread, while the others continue to sleep, saving the overhead of context switches.

-notify_all is suitable for scenarios where "a condition change might satisfy the condition for multiple waiting threads simultaneously."
-A classic example is thread pool shutdown: when you set a stop flag and call notify_all, all threads waiting for tasks need to wake up, check this flag, and exit individually.
-Another example is the barrier pattern—all threads need to wait until a certain condition is true before continuing together, and when the condition changes, everyone needs to be notified.
+notify_all() is suitable for scenarios where "a condition change might satisfy the condition for multiple waiting threads simultaneously."
+A classic example is thread pool shutdown: when you set a shutdown flag and call notify_all(), all threads waiting for tasks need to wake up to check this flag and then exit.
+Another example is the barrier pattern—where all threads need to wait for a certain condition to be met before proceeding together, so everyone must be notified when the condition changes.

-std::condition_variable_any: The Generic Condition Variable
+std::condition_variable_any: Generic Condition Variables

 Exercises

-Exercise 1: Thread-Safe Countdown Latch
+Exercise 1: Thread-Safe Countdown Timer

-Implement a CountdownLatch class that behaves similarly to C#'s CountdownEvent or Java's CountDownLatch.
-It has an internal counter initialized to N. Threads can call wait to block until the counter reaches zero, while other threads call count_down to decrement the counter by one.
+Implement a CountdownEvent class that behaves like C#'s ManualResetEvent or Java's CountDownLatch.
+It has an internal counter initialized to N. Threads can call wait() to block until the counter reaches zero, while other threads call signal() to decrement the counter by 1.
 When the counter reaches 0, all waiting threads should be woken up.

 Requirements:

-• Use std::mutex and std::condition_variable
+• Use std::mutex and std::condition_variable.

-• Use the predicate version of wait
+• Use the predicate version of wait().

-• In count_down, consider whether to use notify_one or notify_all
+• In signal(), consider whether to use notify_one() or notify_all().

-Hint: The moment the counter changes from 1 to 0, the conditions of all threads blocked on wait are simultaneously satisfied—this is a typical scenario for notify_all.
+Hint: The moment the counter changes from 1 to 0, the condition is satisfied for all threads blocked on wait() simultaneously—this is a typical scenario for notify_all().

-Exercise 2: Extend the Bounded Queue to Support try_pop_for
+Exercise 2: Extend Bounded Queue with try_pop_for

-Building on the BoundedQueue in this article, add a try_pop_for method: attempt to pop an element from the queue within a specified time.
-If successfully popped before timeout, return an std::optional containing the value; if timed out, return an empty std::optional.
+Based on the BoundedQueue in this article, add a try_pop_for(duration) method: attempt to pop an element from the queue within a specified time.
+If successful before the timeout, return std::optional<T> containing the value; if it times out, return std::nullopt.

 Exercise 3: Reproduce a Lost Wakeup